chinmayeeb96/EDA_on_IMDB_Dataset/README.md

 # EDA_on_IMDB_Dataset
-EDA analysis on the IMDB dataset.
+Exploratory data analysis on the IMDB dataset.